Keurig Smart Brewer - Hero background

 8.3/10

-Solid plastic housing, responsive touchscreen, reliable pod mechanics.
-Not premium-feeling but durable
+Solid plastic housing, responsive touchscreen, reliable pod mechanics

 value For Money